How to Get Your First Consulting Client (Guide)

 - Experience

-- Level of Seniority
+- Level of seniority

-- Specialized Skillset
+- Specialized skillset

-3. Choose your clients wisely
+Choose your clients wisely

 Make sure that your client has access to funds to pay you and has a good track record of paying invoices on time.
 You can use D&B to check your client’s credit rating and use online forums and reviews to see what other consultants and vendors have had to say about the client.
-When you work with an MBO client, we also handle the collections process for you, helping free up valuable time that could be spent working forward on other client projects.
+When you work with an MBO client, we handle the collections process for you, helping free up valuable time that could be spent working forward on other client projects.

 Effective networking requires you to listen to what others are saying and seek ways to meet their needs.
 If you are not qualified to help, be a resource by making a referral to someone else.

-How to network effectively
+How to Network Effectively

 Use social media accounts to: